Please give feedback on how difficult this guide is to follow. Let me know any areas that are confusing or that don’t give enough info.

 8GB MicroSD Class 10 SD Card with Adapter on Amazon

-Pi Zero Kit with Class 10 8GB MicroSD and Power Supply on eBay or Adafruit
+Pi Zero Kit with Class 10 8GB MicroSD and Power Supply on Adafruit

 Miscellaneous Resistors and Capacitors

 Features and Details:

 Completely gutted, and only the original button boards are used